SemiMute/NekoQOL/README.md

 # NekoQOL

 Nyaa!
-A Catgirl skyblock QOL mod `/nekoqol`
+A Catgirl skyblock QOL mod.
+View the help message via `/nekoqol`

+# CREDITS

-Thanks to Kelvin for letting me use base Skyblock Client to learn Kotlin!
+Thanks to 0Kelvin_ for letting me use base Skyblock Client to learn mod development!